SMSPIRITUALITY—MEDIA

 Life and formation

 Tirumalai Krishnamacharya was born in 1888 in Muchukundapuram, Karnataka, into a Vaishnava brahmin family that traced its lineage to the ninth-century Sri Vaishnava theologian Nathamuni.
-The childhood reading was Sanskrit and the Yoga Sūtras of Patañjali; the higher studies covered Sanskrit grammar, logic, the six classical darśanas of Indian philosophy, and Ayurveda.
-By his early thirties he had collected academic credentials in all six schools and a working knowledge of medicine — an extraordinary preparation for a vocation he had not yet been given.
-The biographical core then turns on a story Krishnamacharya told often and his own students have recorded: a journey to a cave at Mount Kailash, seven years of training under a teacher named Rāma Mohana Brahmacāri whose existence the historical record cannot independently verify, and a return to India with an obligation to revive the haṭha tradition through householder teaching rather than monastic retreat.
-Whether the cave-teacher was historical, composite or hagiographical, the curriculum Krishnamacharya brought back to Mysore was technically distinct from anything its students had encountered, and the operational fact of his teaching from the late 1920s onward is what the lineage actually rests on.
+As a child he studied Sanskrit and the Yoga Sūtras of Patañjali.
+His higher studies covered Sanskrit grammar, logic, the six classical darśanas of Indian philosophy, and Ayurveda.
+By his early thirties he held academic credentials in all six schools and a working knowledge of medicine.
+Krishnamacharya later described a journey to a cave at Mount Kailash, where he said he trained for seven years under a teacher named Rāma Mohana Brahmacāri.
+The historical record cannot verify this teacher's existence.
+Whether the account is literal, composite, or hagiographical, the curriculum Krishnamacharya brought back to Mysore was distinct from anything his students had encountered.
+The lineage rests on the teaching he began there in the late 1920s.

 The Mysore reform

-In 1931 the Maharaja of Mysore, Krishna Raja Wadiyar IV, invited Krishnamacharya to teach at the Jaganmohan Palace and gave him a wing of the building for what became the yogaśālā — the yoga hall in which the modern reform was carried out.
-The patronage allowed an unusual experiment: an institutional setting, royal funding, regular performances and demonstrations for visiting dignitaries, and a stream of physically capable young students whose bodies the master used to develop and refine the postural sequences the haṭha texts had only sketched.
-The four students who would carry the work outward met him there.
+In 1931 the Maharaja of Mysore, Krishna Raja Wadiyar IV, invited Krishnamacharya to teach at the Jaganmohan Palace.
+He was given a wing of the building for what became the yogaśālā, the yoga hall where the Mysore reform took shape.
+Royal patronage allowed an unusual experiment: an institutional setting, performances for visiting dignitaries, and a steady stream of young students whose bodies he used to develop and refine the postural sequences the haṭha texts had only sketched.
+The four students who would carry the work outward all trained there.
 B.K.S.
 Iyengar was his brother-in-law, brought into training in 1934 to rebuild a body the family considered fragile.
-K. Pattabhi Jois — who would later codify Aṣṭāṅga Vinyāsa and the vinyāsa sequencing of inhale-and-exhale-paired transitions from which the modern flow idiom descends — arrived in 1927 and continued for more than two decades.
+K. Pattabhi Jois arrived in 1927 and trained for more than two decades.
+He later codified Aṣṭāṅga Vinyāsa and the vinyāsa sequences of breath-paired transitions that the modern flow idiom descends from.
 T.K.V.
-Desikachar was Krishnamacharya's son, who took over the family teaching after his father's death and developed the more individuating Viniyoga approach.
-Indra Devi, born Eugenie Peterson in Latvia, was the first Western woman the lineage trained and the first to carry the system to Shanghai and then to Hollywood.
+Desikachar was Krishnamacharya's son.
+He took over the family teaching after his father's death and developed the more individuating Viniyoga approach.
+Indra Devi, born Eugenie Peterson in Latvia, was the first Western woman the lineage trained.
+She later carried the system to Shanghai and then to Hollywood.
 The four lineages together cover most of what the contemporary West recognises as yoga.
-The Mysore years also produced Krishnamacharya's Yoga Makaranda (1934), the only book he wrote at length — a Kannada manual of about a hundred postures with photographs taken of his students rather than of himself, the master refusing on principle to be photographed in the postures he was teaching.
+The Mysore years also produced Yoga Makaranda (1934), the only book Krishnamacharya wrote at length.
+It is a Kannada manual of about a hundred postures, with photographs taken of his students.
+He refused on principle to be photographed in the postures he was teaching.

 Where the lineage meets the index